afunyun/swloot_history/README.md

+Reads a .csv export from the addon RCLootCouncil for World of Warcraft.
+Displays a searchable, sortable table.
+Very simple.

-in the The Omnissiah's name we pray, thankGPT
+In the The Omnissiah's name we pray, thankGPT